TOP OF PAGE

 While not quite the most expensive country in Europe, the Netherlands isn’t cheap.
 Accommodation will be the biggest thing that will eat into your budget.
 If you keep that part of your expenses down, you should be fine.

 If you are looking for a budget breakfast in Amsterdam, head straight for a HEMA department store, a household name in the Netherlands, known for its low prices and smoked sausage.
 HEMA serves a large breakfast at a budget price.
 From Monday to Friday, early risers can enjoy one of the city’s best breakfast deals.
-For around 2 EUR you get an omelet baguette sandwich, a crispy butter croissant with a portion of jam, freshly made coffee, and a glass of orange juice (for an extra €0,25 add two rashers of bacon).
+For around €2 EUR you get an omelet baguette sandwich, a crispy butter croissant with a portion of jam, freshly made coffee, and a glass of orange juice (for an extra €0,25 add two rashers of bacon).

-NETHERLANDS TRAVEL TIPS
+TRAVEL TIPS FOR NETHERLANDS

 The I Amsterdam Card (iamsterdam.com; per 24/48/72hr €65/85/105) provides admission to more than 30 museums, a canal cruise, bike rental, and discounts at shops, entertainment venues, and restaurants.
 Also included is city-wide GVB public transport by metro, tram, bus, and ferry.